 Commonwealth of Massachusetts CEAS Program Page

-The Massachusetts Emergency Management Agency (MEMA) has partnered with the non-profit, Business Network of Emergency Resources (BNET) to implement the Corporate Emergency Access System (CEAS) accross the Commonwealth of Massachusetts.
+The Massachusetts Emergency Management Agency (MEMA) has partnered with the non-profit, Business Network of Emergency Resources (BNET) to implement the Corporate Emergency Access System (CEAS) across the Commonwealth of Massachusetts.
 This important access program will allow local and state public safety leaders to facilitate entry of credentialed members of the private sector into areas that are otherwise off limits to the public because of disaster or emergency conditions.
 Access is accomplished through the use of a centrally issued, common credential (CEAS Card) recognized by law enforcement and emergency management officials.
 Access is permitted when deemed safe and will not interfere with first responder operations.

 Why is Private Sector Credentialing Necessary?